badd-labs/badd-labs/lab4.1/README.md

 1.3 Click on "greet" button/function, you can see the string value set for "greeting" using "greeter" function will be displayed.
 Submit the final screenshot of running this Solidity program.

-Exerise 1b (with Bonus): Helloworld Contract with Solc and On-Campus Ethereum
+Exercise 1b (with 20% bonus): Hello-world Contract with Solc and On-Campus Ethereum
 ---

-In this exercise, we will use a commandline programming framework `solc` to compile and deploy the helloworld contract to Ethereum.
+In this exercise, we will use a command-line programming framework `solc` to compile and deploy the hello-world contract to Ethereum.
 We will use our on-campus Ethereum network (as in the previous labs).

-Follow the instructions [[here](README_solc.md)] to compile and execute the helloworld contract.
+Follow the instructions [[here](README_solc.md)] to compile and execute the hello-world contract.
 Submit the screenshot of contract-execution results.

 Exercise 2: Find the Maximum
 ---